BlackBerry Curve: BlackBerry Curve 9350/9360/9370

 The Curve 9350/9360/9370 are mid-range models in the Curve series announced in August 2011 and released September 2011 with OS version 7.1.
 The Curve 9350 series has a slimmer, lighter-weight design with improved technical specifications over the Curve 9300 series and also runs BlackBerry OS 7.1.
 The 9370 is a CDMA/GSM World Edition, the 9360 is a 3G GSM/HSPA+ variant, and the 9350 is a CDMA only variant.
 The series of phones includes a 5-megapixel camera with an LED flash and uses an 800mhz single core processor.

 All the phones include NFC, Wi-Fi Calling and FM radio with the OS 7.1 upgrade.
 The 9370 has more eMMC memory than its siblings at 1 GB as compared to 512 MB.
-A 4G version was available with select carriers eventually.
+An HSPA+ (incorrectly called 4G) version was available with select carriers eventually.

 BlackBerry Curve 9380 Series

-The Curve 9380, announced in November 2011, is the first Curve with a touchscreen instead of a physical keyboard.
-The phone is an entry-level counterpart to the Torch 9860, which is similarly an all-touchscreen phone without physical keyboard.
+The BlackBerry Curve 9380, announced in November 2011, was the first Curve device with a touchscreen instead of a physical keyboard.
+It was designed to be a budget counterpart to the higher-end Torch 9860, which is similarly an all-touchscreen phone without a physical keyboard.

 TechRadar gave the Curve 9380 three out of five stars, complimenting its affordability, the quality of its screen, its design for being more comfortable and not as fragile as other smartphones, and the improvements in the 7.0 operating system.
-However, reviewers also felt the device felt unstable, its social networking integration was of inconsistent quality, the implementation the BlackBerry OS on a touchscreen device wasn't as elegant or mature as other smartphone platforms, and concluded that the phone "[isn't the] best option in its price range."
+However, reviewers also felt the device felt unstable, its social networking integration was of inconsistent quality, the implementation of BlackBerry OS on a touchscreen device wasn't as elegant or mature as other smartphone platforms, and concluded that the phone "[isn't the] best option in its price range."

+For select markets, the Curve 9380 was succeeded by the BlackBerry Z3 and the Leap as BlackBerry's budget touchscreen device.